Kimi0n/live2dbot-public/README.md

 - VTube Studio 1.22.0 or newer.
 - A modern Chromium based browser or Firefox.

-## Changelog
-### 0.4.3 sleepypurin
-Features:
-- You can now edit commands and redeems.

 ## Feature ideas that may be realized at some point
-- Editing commands.
 - Sound redeems (single mp3/wav file and folders - playlist/shuffle).
 - Time based commands like a reminder.
 - Counter variables.